quasarframework/quasar/docs/src/pages/backend-and-api/firebase/routeGuards.md

   return authPromise
 }
 ```

-Once we have a user authenticated the idea is to have pages be protected as to allow authenticated user to have access to routes and pages.
-To take it one step further, it would be ideal to have role based permissions set up as well.
-This will need to incorporate a data store and create a collection of users.
-More on that later, but back to route guarding.

-Route guarding in the context of a quasar app via [vue-router](https://router.vuejs.org/guide/advanced/navigation-guards.html#global-before-guards), is the process of allowing firebase to fully initialize, and then respond based on how we set up our routes file in our app notifying us if there is an authenticated user or not.

 In the next section we will implement this approach, and focus on our first authentication type: Email with Password, and authenticate the user, as well as allow the application to be refreshed on a protected route requiring an authenticated user.